LennartOlsen/pca-digits/readme.md

 **Person dependent data based on my self (group 12 member 1) vs group 10 and 1 (member 1 and 2)**

-Looking at the person dependt data gave quite different results, run times are through the fucking roof, and results are shaky at best.
+Looking at the person dependt data gave quite different results, run times are through the roof, and results are shaky at best.

-The baseline results, which is knn with a 75% split (the other 3 members), gave long running times, roughly 6 minutes and bad prediction of around 40%.
+The baseline results, which is knn with a 75% split (the other 3 members), gave long running times, just below 6 minutes and bad prediction of around 40%.
 This tells us that comparing handwriting from differnt persons is pretty difficult.

 ![alt-text](https://github.com/LennartOlsen/pca-digits/blob/master/images/knn-baseline-pd.png "graph")